List of Jeopardy! tournaments and events: Second Chance Tournament

+The fourth tournament was held on December 30, 2024, spanning two weeks with a total of 18 returning non-winning contestants from Season 40.
+The fifth tournament was held on December 15, 2025, and spanned three weeks featuring 27 of the past Season 41 non-winning contestants.

 Unlike other tournaments, even if the scores exceed the minimum guarantees, finalists are only awarded the aforementioned cash prizes.

 Champions Wildcard Tournament

 On October 2, 2023, Jeopardy! launched a Champions Wildcard Tournament, featuring 105 champions from Seasons 37 and 38 in addition to the three winners of the Second Chance Tournament that had concluded the previous week.
 The 108 participants are divided into four brackets of 27, each designated by one of the four playing card suits (spades, diamonds, clubs, hearts).
 Within each bracket, nine quarterfinal games are played, with three new contestants per game, and the winners advance to three semifinal games.
 Those three winners then play a two-game final match, using the same scoring rules as in other tournaments, and the winner advances to the Tournament of Champions.

 A second Champions Wildcard Tournament began on January 16, 2024, to feature 50 champions from Season 39 in addition to the four winners of the Second Chance Tournament that had concluded the previous day.
 The 54 participants are divided into two brackets of 27, with each bracket following the above rules.
 In order to reduce the total field for the first bracket to 27, two audio-only "play-in" games were held on January 12, broadcast on TuneIn.
 A third such game was held on February 2 to set the field for the second bracket.
 All three games were hosted by Buzzy Cohen, with the winners advancing to the Champions Wildcard tournament.
 Furthermore, Amy Schneider, the runner-up of that season's tournament, was also qualified into the Jeopardy!
 Masters tournament as a wildcard contestant, as chosen by producers.

 The third Champions Wildcard Tournament started on January 13, 2025, featuring a reduced field of 15 champions from Season 40, including the two winners of the Second Chance Tournament that had concluded the previous week.
 As with most other tournaments during the Alex Trebek era, the winners of the five quarterfinal games plus the four highest-scoring non-winners advance to the three semifinal games.
 Those three semifinal winners then play a two-game final match, using the same aggregate scoring rules, and the winner advances to the Tournament of Champions.
 The other two finalists receive a consolation prize of $40,000.
 Additionally, Drew Goins, the runner-up of that season's tournament, was also invited to the Tournament of Champions due to Celebrity Jeopardy!s season 2 winner Lisa Ann Walter's commitments to the ABC sitcom series Abbott Elementary.

+The fourth Champions Wildcard Tournament began on January 5, 2026, with the same format structure as last season's tournament.